zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

       $ source zephyr-env.sh

 #.
-Build the example project and make sure you supply the CROSS_COMPILE on the command line, enter:
+Build the example :ref:`hello_world` project and make sure you supply the
+   CROSS_COMPILE on the command line, enter:

    .. code-block:: console